mganjoo/gchessboard/README.md

 ## Customizing

-For details about properties and attributes of the element, events fired, and various CSS properties available for customization, see [API.md](https://github.com/mganjoo/gchessboard/blob/main/API.md).
+More details on properties and attributes of the element, events fired, and various customizable CSS properties are available in [API.md](https://github.com/mganjoo/gchessboard/blob/main/API.md).